 Something that I constantly miss is the food, and most expats miss food from their home country at some point.
 Although they may be able to prepare that traditional dish, it’s very likely that it does not taste like the one at home.

-I’ve cooked paellas and tortillas de patatas many times and, believe me, they’re far from perfect and having the flavours I associate with Spanish food.
+I’ve cooked paellas and tortillas de patatas many times and, believe me, they’re far from perfect and have the flavours I associate with Spanish food.
 The same happens with other cuisines.

 Traditional dishes taste better at home for sure!